sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2022-01-04-find-homophones-in-multiple-files-using-csharp/index.md

 draft: false
 url: /2022/01/04/find-homophones-in-multiple-files-using-csharp/
 author: 'Shoaib Khan'
 summary: 'Words that sound the same but are different in meanings or spellings are **Homophones**.
 Whereas, the words that spell the same, but differ in meaning or pronunciation are **Homographs**. **Homonyms** can either be homophone or homograph; or both.
 Let us not confuse and automate it.
-In this article, you will learn **how to search homophones within multiple documents using C#**.
+In this article, you will learn **how to search homophones within multiple documents using C#**.'

-The following topics will be covered in this article:

-*   .NET API - Homophone Search
-*   Find homophones in documents using C#
-*   Manage homophone dictionary'
 tags: ['Find Homophones', 'Find Homophones in CSharp', 'Find Homophones in Files', 'Homophones']
 categories: ['GroupDocs.Search Product Family']
 ---